 Medical Social Workers assist people with HIV by addressing their most immediate needs and connecting them with ongoing case management services.
-Our team's Public Health Nurses and Medical Social Workers provide Clinic-based services at the West County Health Center, Pittsburg Health Center, Brentwood Health Center and Contra Costa Regional Medical Center, including access to medical case management, counseling, education and prevention services, assistance with partner counseling, medication adherence counseling, AIDS Drug Assistance certification, and access to medical care appointments.
-Home-based services are also available for those who are more ill or who are homebound.
+Our team's Public Health Nurses and Medical Social Workers provide clinic-based services at the West County Health Center, Pittsburg Health Center, Brentwood Health Center, and Contra Costa Regional Medical Center.
+Services: access to medical case management, education and prevention services, assistance with partner notification counseling, medication adherence support, AIDS Drug Assistance certification (ADAP), and access to medical care appointments as well as other community resources.
+Home-based services are also available for those who are severely ill or who are homebound.

-Medical Case Managers provide support for individuals with HIV whose health status does not require the services of a nurse case manager.
-Medical Case Managers work closely with physicians and other providers to encourage adherence to the medical treatment plan.
-Contact the Medical Social Worker at 925-313-6771 for more information on medical case management.
+Medical Social Workers provide support for individuals with HIV whose health status does not require the services of a nurse case manager.
+Medical Social Workers work closely with physicians and other providers to encourage adherence to the medical treatment plan.
+Contact the Medical Social Worker of the day at 925-313-6771 for more information on medical case management.

 Nurse Case Management

 A Public Health Nurse and a Medical Social Worker work as a team to provide case management services to people with severely disabling HIV or AIDS.
 Our goal is to assist clients in remaining independent and at home as long as safely possible.
-The team coordinates services including medical care, treatment adherence, attendant care, nutritional care, nutritional counseling, mental health, substance abuse and home delivered meals.
+The team coordinates services including medical care, treatment adherence, attendant care, nutritional care and counseling, mental health, and substance abuse.

 AIDS Drug Assistance Program (ADAP)

-This program pays for medications that treat HIV disease.
+This program pays for medications that treat HIV.
 In order to be eligible for ADAP, a person must be HIV positive, a California resident over the age of 18, have limited or no prescription benefits, and meet financial eligibility requirements.
 For assistance call 925-313-6771.